Vendor’s Role in Vendor Management

 - Technical: Communicate and monitor progress to ensure value.
 The vendor’s technical work is what provides direct value to the customer.
 Providing clear expectations, communicating processes, and constantly monitoring progress will go a long way toward ensuring the partnership is a success and leads to the value that the client expects.
 Want to learn more about wowing customers, enjoy this blog by Momentum’s Co-Director of Service Delivery, Amy Townson.

 Let Momentum be your go to vendor!
-We have an array of partners and affiliates amongst the hundreds of clients we already have contracts with!
+We have an array of partners and affiliates amongst the hundreds of clients with whom we already have contracts!
 If you need any assistance with Management Consulting, Project Management, Process Improvement, and Implementation Support – Contact us today!